Dehumidifier Sizing Guide North Texas: Getting the Math Right (Because I Didn't at First)

 - Professional installation: $2,400-3,500

-The math favors whole-house if you’re staying put.
-But I’ve seen people blow $3,500 on a system, then move in two years.
-Expensive rental equipment.
+The numbers favor whole-house if you’re staying in your home.
+But I’ve watched people spend $3,500 on a system and then move two years later.
+Expensive way to improve somebody else’s house.

 My Sizing Cheat Sheet